 Derivatives are only used for economic hedging purposes and not as speculative investments.
 The derivatives are classified as "held for trading" for accounting purposes and are accounted for at fair value through profit and loss.
-They are presented as non-current assets and non-current liabilities to the extent they are not expected to be settled within 12 months after the end of the reporting period.
+The portions of financial assets and liabilities expected to be realised within 12 months of the balance sheet date, are presented as current assets and liabilities, the rest, where the realisation is expected after 12 months of the balance sheet date is classified as non-current.